Alwurts/simple-shadcn-cli/README.md

 ## Exposing your registry item to the public with shadcn-cli

-To use this registry item with the shadcn-cli expose the created json file.
-For example you can add it to your website public folder or expose it as Github Gist.
-Below is an example of how easily deploy too a gist and use it with shadcn-cli.
+To use your registry items with the shadcn-cli, expose the created JSON files.
+For example, you can add them to your website public folder or expose them as Github Gists.

 ### Github Gist

-1. Create a gist with the json file
+1. Create a gist with the JSON file
 2. Get the gist raw url
 3. Use the gist raw url with the shadcn-cli add command